pahalce/GA/README.md

 # Installation for MGG/
 > $ pip install -r requirements.txt

-# Installation for Class/
+# Installation for App/
-nothing except python3
+no modules needed